 About the Center for the Study of Global Christianity

-The Center for the Study of Global Christianity collates and analyzes data on church membership and evangelistic activities collected around the world by Christian denominations.
-Combining this with other relevant data, the center provides a reliable view of global Christianity available to various constituents for research and strategic planning.
+The Center for the Study of Global Christianity collates and analyzes data on church membership and Christian activities collected around the world by denominations.
+Combining this with other relevant data, the Center provides a reliable view of global Christianity available to various constituents for research and strategic planning.

 Todd M. Johnson, PhD, Director